bryan0578/Cash_Bryan_WPF/README.md

 __WPF__ Web Programming Fundamentals

-The code in this repository is the first bits of code that I have ever written.
-Little bits of neat Java Script code that gave my web browser life when I first began coding.
-Enjoy!
+This repository contains some of the very first code I have ever written learning Web Programming Fundamentals.
+All of the code is JavaScript that runs in an HTML document.
+This repository also contains a flow chart on the process of shaving as wells as a problem solving activity document that I completed for course.
+We were given problems and told to solve them in as many ways as possible.
+Enjoy!!